- Got any advice for improving my chances of getting in?

 There is not a single aesthetic that we’re looking for—you’ll notice that the faculty and our graduates write in quite a range of styles, genres, modes, what have you.

 We do look for writing samples that are strong, polished, and indicative of a writer committed to the craft, someone who’s dedicated to reading and writing.
 Don’t apply here because you want to be "an author" or because you think working as a college professor is an easy fallback plan for your life.
-Apply here if you burn to make art from language, if you have things to say and take delight in what words do!
+Apply here if you have things to say and take delight in what words do.

 While most applicants submit in one genre only, if you write both poetry and fiction, say, feel free to send samples of both: our best advice is simply to send your strongest work.
 In any case, proofread it carefully.